Naming Planets: Why Aren’t More Named After Women?

 Venus has all its craters named after women, but Annie found out only 38% of them are named after real women who did important things.

-Mars comes out the worst, with just five of the 280 (1.8%) craters named after women (Stock photo)
+mars comes out the worst, with just five of the 280 (1.8%) craters named after women (stock photo)

 Famous vs. Important: Annie’s Argument